 A Brief Totally Accurate History Of Programming Languages

 Joseph Marie Jacquard teaches a loom to read punch cards, creating the first heavily multi-threaded processing unit.
-His invention was fiercely opposed by the silk-weavers who foresaw the birth of Skynet.
+His invention was fiercely opposed by silk-weavers who were worried about robots taking their jobs.

 Ada Lovelace gets bored of being noble and scribbles in a notebook what will later be known as the first published computer program, only slightly inconvenienced by the fact that there were no computers around at the time.

-The Queen later pardoned him, but unfortunately he had already been dead for centuries at that time.
+The Queen later got over it, unfortunately he had already been dead for centuries (internet-time) at that time.

-Alonzo Church also invents everything with Turing, but from across the pond and was not castrated by the Queen.
+Alonzo Church also invents everything with Turing, but being across the pond he was not fancied nor castrated by the Queen.

 John Backus creates FORTRAN which is the first language that real programmers use.

-Grace Hopper invents the first enterprise ready business oriented programming language and calls it the “common business-oriented language” or COBOL for short.
+Grace Hopper gets tired of sparring with Chuck Norris and invents the first enterprise ready business oriented programming language.
+Because enterprise ready software needs to have long and boring names she decides to call it the “common business-oriented language” or COBOL for short.

-Niklaus Wirth makes Pascal become a thing along with a number of other languages, he likes making languages.
+Niklaus Wirth makes Pascal become a thing along with a bunch of other languages, this guy really liked making languages.